First World War Centenary

 August 2014 marked the 100th anniversary of the start of the First World War — a pivotal event in our history.
 The Dominions of Canada and Newfoundland sacrificed and contributed to the war effort in ways too often forgotten.
 Through their actions, a generation of Canadians established our nation as an independent force on the international scene.

 Operation Veteran was founded in 2009 by Dr. Paul Kavanagh in association with the Canadian War Museum to honour veterans and raise awareness of their sacrifices.

-Thanks to contributions from generous private donors and many schools across Canada, all veterans can receive coupons valued at $11 each, which can be exchanged for refreshments or a meal in The Mess, the War Museum’s cafeteria.
-Since the creation of Operation Veteran, more than 7,000 veterans have benefited from this program.
+Thanks to contributions from generous private donors and many schools across Canada, all veterans can receive coupons valued at $11 each, which can be exchanged for refreshments or a meal in The Café, the War Museum’s cafeteria.
+Since the creation of Operation Veteran, more than 8,000 veterans have benefited from this program.

 Educating young people about Canada’s debt to our veterans through better understanding our history is a critical element of Operation Veteran.
-In honour of the First World War Centenary, your support will enable the Museum’s Supply Line program.
-Teachers throughout Canada can arrange to borrow one of 25 Supply Line First World War Discovery Boxes.
+In honour of the First World War Centenary, your donation will support the Museum’s Supply Line program.
+Through this program, teachers throughout Canada can arrange to borrow a First World War Discovery Boxe.
 Each box contains authentic objects and reproductions of items such as barbed wire and steel helmets, as well as lesson plans and background documents for teachers.
 The boxes are intended to promote active classroom learning and discussion, and give students in Grades 4 to 12 a tangible way to imagine what life was like for Canadians who experienced the First World War.